Luis-Palacios/django-project-template/README.md

 * Lets begin by adding bootstrap to our project with **bower install --save bootstrap** (remember to always to this where your bower.json lives) bootstrap and it's dependencies should be in your static/lib directory but that's not all check out your base.html inside your template directory bootstrap and it's dependencies should be injected in your base.html

 ## TODO
+1. Complete documentation
+2. Add more flexibility to the gulp.config.file
+3. Fix orthography

 ## Want to help?